VFPX/Win32API/samples/sample_474.md

 ## Comment:
 Unsolved issues:

-<LI>the closing of opened console window automatically closes the whole FoxPro session; the SetWindowLong can not change attributes for the console window (error=5, access denied);
+* the closing of opened console window automatically closes the whole FoxPro session; the SetWindowLong can not change attributes for the console window (error=5, access denied);

-<LI>main FoxPro window stops redrawing itself after a console window is created.
+* main FoxPro window stops redrawing itself after a console window is created.

 And of course, the main unsolved issue is finding a practicality in console windows.